reneeobringer/Climate-EnergyNexus_PowerPlants/data/README.md

 There are two folders with data: `EIAdata` has the generation files from the US Energy Information Administration and `NARRdata` has the climate data files from the North American Regional Reanalysis.
-There are also two post-processed files: `allplantdata.csv` which has the power plant data and `allnarrdata.zip` which is a compressed folder with the combined NARR data file for every power plant and variable.
+There are also two post-processed files: `allplantdata.csv` which has the power plant data and `allnarrdata.csv` which is has NARR data file for every power plant and variable.
 These post-processed files were generated using `figurecode.R` and then used in creating the figures later in that same script.
 Below the variables are listed for each post-processed file.

 Variables in `allplantdata.csv`: